-Purpose: To verify that the device under test accepts NLPs (link test pulses) with proper spacing, and refuses those with spacing outside of the acceptable range.
+Purpose: To verify that the DUT accepts NLPs (link test pulses) with proper spacing, and refuses those with spacing outside of the acceptable range.

-[1] ANSI/IEEE Std 802.3, 1998 Edition: Sections 14.2.1.7, 28.3, Figure 28-17, Arbitration state diagram
+[1] IEEE Std 802.3, 2000 Edition: subclauses 14.2.1.7, 28.3, Figure 28-16, Arbitration state diagram

 - Line Monitor: A system capable of detecting, time-stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.
+The channel signaling should pass through the Line Monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.

-Discussion: The acceptable gap between NLPs (10Base-T link test pulses) is defined to be between "link_test_min_timer" and "link_test_max_timer".
-The value for "link_test_min_timer" must be between 2 and 7 ms. The value for "link_test_max_timer" must be between 25 and 150 ms. This test is designed to verify that a device implementing a 10Base-T PMA will establish a 10Base-T link upon receipt of NLPs with valid spacing, and refuses link with spacing outside of these ranges.
+Discussion: The acceptable gap between NLPs (10BASE-T link test pulses) is defined to be between "link\test\min\timer" and "link\test\max\timer."
+The value for "link\test\min\timer" must be between 2 and 7 ms. The value for "link\test\max\timer" must be between 25 and 150 ms. This test is designed to verify that a device implementing a 10BASE-T PMA will establish a 10BASE-T link upon receipt of NLPs with valid spacing, and refuses link with spacing outside of these ranges.

 Test Setup: Using a Cat 5 cord, connect the DUT's transmitter to the Line Monitor.
-Terminate the DUT's transmit channel with a 100Ω line termination.
-Using a Cat 5 cord, connect the DUT's receiver to the Traffic Generator using a 100Ω line termination.
+Terminate the DUT's transmit channel with a $100\Omega$ line termination.
+Using a Cat 5 cord, connect the DUT's receiver to the Traffic Generator using a $100\Omega$ line termination.